Thiamine, the first discovered B vitamin, is an essential water-soluble vitamin.

 Thiamine helps increase NADPH as a cofactor in the pentose phosphate pathway.
 NADPH is essential for the recovery and production of glutathione (GSH), which is the master antioxidant and detoxifier of the body.
 Thus leading to stronger immunity, less inflammation and infections.

 DHT and estrogen

-NADPH (created via the pentose phosphate pathway) provides hydrogen atoms in the chemical reaction in the production of steroids, specifically DHT.
+NADPH (created via the pentose phosphate pathway, which uses thiamine as a cofactor) provides hydrogen atoms in the chemical reaction in the production of steroids, specifically DHT.
 NADPH is a cofactor in 5-alpha reductase, and is also needed for the production of glutathione which is the master antioxidant and protects the body against oxidative stress.

 Furthermore, androstenedione (a weak intermediate steroid hormone) also requires NADPH to be converted to testosterone.